 "Defensive growth" is core to ICGT, and it has delivered the consistency of returns evident in ICGT's performance over the long term.
 When the whole UK market saw falling EBITDA (e.g., in FY'16 and FY'21), ICGT's top 30 companies still delivered double-digit EBITDA growth.
-In 1HFY'24, the top 30 companies delivered 14.7% EBITDA growth, with revenue growth up 14.9%, despite market pressures.
-In looking at an uncertain macro environment, we note i) that ICGT invests in midmarket, defensive sectors and that market statistics showing transactions slowing were biased by large technology deals, ii) that realisations were continuing, iii) that the lower-than-PE average leverage reflected a conservative choice of managers, who did not rely on financial engineering (profitability and cash generation are attractive, "defensive growth" characteristics for ICGT), and iv) the opportunities in the secondary market, where the imbalance of buyers and sellers meant that highquality portfolios could be bought at significant discounts to par, and where ICGT could conduct full due diligence on the underlying investments.
-We examined the resilience of the portfolio in detail in our note, 1H'23 and beyond: safe harbour in the storm, published on 10 November 2022.
+In FY'24, the top 30 companies delivered 14.6% EBITDA growth, with revenue growth up 10.1%, despite market pressures.
+In looking at an uncertain macro environment, we note that i) ICGT invests in midmarket, defensive sectors and that market statistics showing transactions slowing were biased by large technology deals, ii) realisations were continuing, iii) the lower-than-PE average leverage reflected a conservative choice of managers, who did not rely on financial engineering (profitability and cash generation are attractive, "defensive growth" characteristics for ICGT), and iv) the opportunities in the secondary market, where the imbalance of buyers and sellers meant that high-quality portfolios could be bought at significant discounts to par, and where ICGT could conduct full due diligence on the underlying investments.